 Take using social media accounts as an example.
 Unless you’re being paid to do so or you use it for work, it is a waste of time.
 You could have used that time for more important things.
 In short, minimize your idle time and maximize it to focus on engaging work activities and duties.

 4. Being Flexible and Versatile

 The little creatures we call ants are very versatile.
 They can adapt to whatever situation they are in and will always fill in the role that is needed.
 They take into consideration their age, size, and strength to take on the position that is best suited for them.

-In the workplace, this characteristic is also a need.
+In the workplace, this characteristic is also a need so you need to master this productivity lesson.
 You need to be able to fill in a position in cases when your co-worker can’t make it.
 You need to be flexible when it comes to these situations, emergency or not.
 Be equipped enough to have skills such as being flexible with the work and its tasks.
 You will also need to know how to balance all the work you have to finish.

 Though ants generally have massive strength, they also know their limitations.
 They can carry a load that is a hundred times heavier than their weight.
 However, if it is beyond what they can handle, they leave it up to others that are capable.

 As a worker, it seems like an excellent idea to say “yes” to all tasks and duties given to you.
 But that is not the case.
 What if you do a job and it ends up getting ruined because of you?
 You need to think about the overall quality of your work.
 If you feel like it is beyond your expertise, ask them to reassign it to someone more knowledgeable about it.

 You can’t have everything on your plate.
 There is a reason why workplaces work in teams and you get to work with people.
 Your workmates are there to help you and not compete with you.
 After all, two heads are better than one.

 6. Rest and Recharge